How to Pass a Continuing Disability Review in New York Image

 In some cases, you may receive an SSA review phone call from the examiner asking questions about your disability.
 Answer honestly and thoroughly.
 Explain how your condition continues to limit your ability to work and perform daily activities.

-The disability examiner will then make a determination on whether you still qualify for SSDI benefits.
-If your condition has not improved and you’re not working above the SGA level, you’ll continue receiving benefits as before.
-If medical improvement is found, your benefits may be stopped.
+The disability examiner will then determine whether you still qualify for SSDI benefits.
+If your condition has not improved and you’re not working above the SGA level, you’ll continue to receive disability benefits as before.
+The SSA may stop your benefits if they determine that your medical condition has improved.

+How long does a continuing disability review take?
 The whole process can take anywhere from three to six months in most cases.
-If your review is randomly selected for quality assurance, it may take longer.
+If we randomly select your review for quality assurance, processing it may take longer.

 What If Your Benefits Are Ceased?